AkshadGawde/AkshadGawde/README.md

 💬 Tech enthusiast open to discussing the latest tech and science advancements.

-📫 Reach me at [gawdeakshad@gmail.com](mailto:gawdeakshad@gmail.com) for collaborations and tech discussions
+📫 Reach me at [gawdeakshad@gmail.com](mailto:gawdeakshad@gmail.com) for collaborations and tech discussions.

-🚀 Running a SaaS startup, [DDTech](https://thedd.tech/), to drive digital innovation
+🚀 Running a SaaS startup, [DDTech](https://thedd.tech/), to drive digital innovation.